appwriters-dev/appwriters-dev/src/routes/(nested)/30days/flutter/(days)/day11/+page.md

-# Day 11: User Interface Design - Part 2
+# User Interface Design - Part 2

 1. Review the basics of Flutter app development from Day 8-10.